I’ve always been fascinated by the island of Skorpios.

 For the second time in its history, Skorpios has served as a wedding location.
 In October 2015, the 26-year-old billionairess, married 34-year-old Swiss Juan Sartori on Skorpios.
 According to Greek media reports, 50-60 guests attended the discreet ceremony and the reception that followed.

 The family have reportedly done a lot of building and reconstruction work on Skorpios, since acquiring it.
 Most traces of the Onassis family have been removed.
 The handful of houses on the island have been renovated, gardens landscaped, features added, and modern technology utilised.
 There is a huge dock on the north of the island where their 67 metre mega-yacht ‘Anna’ can be moored.
 One report suggests that they keep a room in the main house as a museum to honour Onassis, containing more artefacts and photos found during the renovation process.
 Read a newspaper report here.

-This summer, the actress Katie Holmes was allegedly photographed on set on Skorpios island while filming the wedding scenes for a new TV mini-series “The Kennedys: after Camelot”.
+Last summer, the actress Katie Holmes was allegedly photographed on set on Skorpios island while filming the wedding scenes for a new TV mini-series “The Kennedys: after Camelot”.
 The 37-year-old bears an uncanny resemblance to the iconic first lady Jacqueline Kennedy.
-In the photos, Holmes is seen alongside actor and co-star Alexander Siddig, playing the role of Jackie O.’s second husband and Greek shipping mogul Aristotle Onassis, as they re-enact one of the biggest events in the couple’s lives, filmed at the church on the island.
+Holmes and actor and co-star Alexander Siddig, plays the role of Jackie O.’s second husband and Greek shipping mogul Aristotle Onassis, as they re-enact one of the biggest events in the couple’s lives, filmed at the church on the island.